flawyte/now-express-basic-auth/README.md

 ---

-**Check out [this repo](https://github.com/flawyte/now-basic-auth) for up-to-date examples** on how to add Basic Authentication to a Now deployment with or without Express, or using a different language.
+**Check out [this repo](https://github.com/flawyte/now-basic-auth) for up-to-date examples** on how to add Basic Authentication to a Now deployment **with or without Express**, or using a different language.